Pan-Canadian Battery Electric Bus Demonstration and Integration Trial

-The project is the first in the world to design, develop, and integrate, battery-electric buses (BEBs) with charging systems that can operate interactively despite being made by different manufacturers.
+This project is the first in the world to design, develop and integrate battery electric buses (BEBs) with charging systems that can inter-operate interactively despite being made by different manufacturers.

 Mutual and standardized operations

-The manufacturers will support the operation and maintenance of these innovative technologies.
-This will help municipalities and transit agencies to develop standard systems across Canada.
-High-powered charging systems that can operate interactively are essential to increase the electrification of trucks, and other medium-to heavy-duty vehicles beyond buses, too.
+Manufacturers are supporting the operation and maintenance of innovative electric bus charging technologies that are helping municipalities and transit agencies to develop standard systems across Canada.
+High-powered interoperable charging systems are also essential to the electrification of trucks, delivery vans, and other medium-to heavy-duty vehicles.

 Core goals for the trial

-- Show how standards operate in real-time for high-power overhead chargers and battery-electric buses that are remotely controlled and monitored;
+- Show how standards operate in real-time for high-power overhead chargers and BEBs that are remotely controlled and monitored

-- Put 18 electric-battery buses and seven overhead chargers in Vancouver, Brampton, and York Region to demonstrate interactive operability; and
+- Deploy 18 electric-battery buses and install seven overhead chargers in Vancouver, Brampton, and York Region to demonstrate interoperability

-- Develop CloudTransit™ for cloud-based data storage and analysis of real-time data from electric buses and chargers to enable city-to-city data sharing;
+- Develop CloudTransit™ for cloud-based data storage and analysis of real-time data from BEBs and chargers to enable data sharing

-- Expand the project to include more than 200 battery-electric buses across seven cities by 2021 in a national joint procurement using an innovative funding and financing solution with the Infrastructure Bank of Canada.
+- Expand the project to include more than 200 BEBs across seven cities from 2022 to 2024 in a national joint procurement using an innovative funding and financing solution with the Infrastructure Bank of Canada.

-CUTRIC aims to launch an Innovation P3(C) (i.e., an innovative public-private partnership) to supply, finance, maintain, operate, and track the data associated with:
+CUTRIC is working to launch an Innovation P3(C) – an innovative public-private partnership – to supply, finance, maintain, operate, and track the data associated with:

-- Necessary infrastructure (like new garage components and upgrades)
+- Necessary infrastructure, such as new garage components and upgrades

 Innovative aspects of the trial

-- Help transit agencies to work with outside experts in their areas of expertise: to finance, design, build, and maintain BEBs and the associated charging infrastructure
+- Help transit agencies work with outside experts in their areas of expertise to finance, design, build, and maintain BEBs and the associated charging infrastructure

 Intellectual property and research outcomes

-We recruited seven universities and colleges for our National Advisory Committee for Zero-Emissions Buses to participate in the BEB demonstration and integration trial.
+CUTRIC has recruited four of seven universities and colleges for our National Academic Committee for Zero-Emissions Buses to participate in the BEB demonstration and integration trial.
 Its research relates to battery bus systems performance, transit systems operation, bus cybersecurity, design, and consumer acceptance.

-CUTRIC has led developments in intellectual property as follows:
+CUTRIC has led the following developments in intellectual property:

-- Standards for operating high-powered overhead chargers integrated with energy storage;
+- Standards for integrating high-powered overhead chargers with energy storage

-- Reports on cybersecurity and networking in automated charging of electric-battery buses;
+- Reports on cybersecurity and networking in automated charging of BEBs

-- Data visualization tools to show data to cities to support buying electric-battery buses and utilities; and
+- Data visualization tools to show data to cities to support buying BEBs, chargers and other infrastructure

-- Measures of performance to guide transit and utility agencies.
+- Measures of performance to guide transit agencies and utilities